jcbrinfo/slamtest/README.md

   row with the following 3 fields:
 	1. The total number of tests.
 	2. The number of successes.
-	3. The number of fails.
+	3. The number of failures.

   Example:
   ```